 \section{Applications}

-In this section, we demonstrate the application of the proposed model using a collection of pre-existing datasets.
-The section is structured into four subsections: the first three assess the model’s external validity by evaluating its ability to reproduce observed fuzzy data through a Posterior Predictive Check (PPC) approach, while the final subsection presents its application in a complete case study.
+In this section, we illustrate the application of the proposed model using a collection of pre-existing datasets.
+The section is structured into four subsections: the first three assess the model’s external validity through a Posterior Predictive Check (PPC) approach, while the final subsection presents a complete case study.

-In the context of this research, the PPC methodology follows the steps outlined by \cite{gelman1996posterior}: \begin{enumerate} \item[(i)] Define the non-fuzzy model $f_Y(y; \boldsymbol{\theta}_y)$. \item[(ii)] Estimate the model parameters $\boldsymbol{\theta}_y$ using the observed fuzzy dataset $\mathbf{\widetilde{y}}{n\times 1}$ using the approximated Gibbs sampler (see Section \ref{sec4}). \item[(iii)] Generate $B$ new instances of fuzzy data $\mathbf{\widetilde{y}}_1, \ldots, \mathbf{\widetilde{y}}_B$ based on the model's conditional structure (see Eqs. \ref{eq1}-\ref{eq3}). \end{enumerate}
+In the context of this research, the PPC methodology follows the steps outlined by \cite{gelman1996posterior}: \begin{enumerate} \item[(i)] Define the non-fuzzy model $f_Y(y; \boldsymbol{\theta}_y)$. \item[(ii)] Estimate the model parameters $\boldsymbol{\theta}_y$ using the observed fuzzy dataset $\mathbf{\widetilde{y}}_{n\times 1}$ using the approximated Gibbs sampler (see Section \ref{sec4}). \item[(iii)] Generate $B$ new instances of fuzzy data $\mathbf{\widetilde{y}}_1, \ldots, \mathbf{\widetilde{y}}_B$ based on the model's conditional structure (see Eqs. \ref{eq1}-\ref{eq3}). \end{enumerate}

 The model’s performance is evaluated by comparing three observed statistics $S(\mathbf{\widetilde{y}})$ -- centroids, supports (i.e., 0-cuts), and fuzziness (measured using Kaufman’s index \cite{kaufmann1975introduction}) -- against the distribution of their simulated counterparts.
 These comparisons are conducted using interquartile ranges ($Q_3 - Q_1$), 95\% coverage probabilities (CP), and a transformed Bayesian $p$-value (bP), which is adjusted for interpretability similar to the frequentist $p$-value.